How Many Teeth Do Dogs Have?

-Used for gripping, ripping, grinding and tearing.
-Your dog’s teeth have many different but important uses when it comes to efficient digestion.
+Used for gripping, ripping, grinding, and tearing, your dog’s teeth have many different uses, and they’re all equally important when it comes to efficient digestion.

-It is important for us dog-parents to understand the basics of dog teeth, general oral development and correct oral hygiene so that you can have a healthy and happy dog with lots of licks and kisses – minus the extreme bad breath!
+It is important for us dog-parents to understand the basics of dog teeth, general oral development, and correct oral hygiene so that you can have a healthy and happy dog with lots of licks and kisses – minus the bad breath!

 Dog Teeth: The Basics

-You may have seen your dog’s teeth when they are growling at a suspicious object or when they are gnawing on their favourite treat.
+You dog might show his teeth when they are growling at a suspicious object or when they are gnawing on their favorite treat.

 But, they are in fact one of the most anatomically important features in terms of healthy digestion for your dog.
 Which is why as an owner, it is important to understand the basics.

-Puppy teeth are known as deciduous as they are only temporary for the first six months of puppyhood, whilst, matured dog’s teeth are known as permanent and will by fully formed by seven months.
+Puppy teeth are only temporary for the first six months of puppyhood, whilst, matured dog’s teeth are known as permanent and will be fully formed by seven months.

 |Puppy (Deciduous)||Adult (Permanent)|